hm-lang/core/proposals/intro.md

 trying to access the variable (or set it) will use the overloaded methods.

-## parent-child classes and method overloads
+## parent-child classes and method overrides

 You can define parent-child class relationships like this.
+Note that for methods, `this` will indicate whatever type the current instance's type is, which will be the parent class if the instance is a parent type, or a subclass if the instance is a child class.

 ```
 animal := class() {